 The lightness as well as the playful elegance of the floral illustrations quickly captivated us.
 Reason enough to dedicate a detailed contribution to the illustrated book.

-At the same time, a question that has always been buried in the past occurred to me again: Which sources of inspiration use fashion designers for their creations and collections in general?
+At the same time, a question that has repeatedly arisen in the past came to mind again: what sources of inspiration do fashion designers on for their creations and collections in general?

 From the tedious search for the muse

-As long as you are neither under time nor performance pressure, the creative process can be an entertaining and funny matter.
-But as soon as you-like in the fashion world-have to produce new ideas on the assembly line and fashion critics are already with worn knives, the ideas usually go out quickly without recourse to a structured procedure.
+As long as you're not under time or performance pressure, the creative process can be a fun and entertaining affair.
+But as soon as you have to produce new ideas on an assembly line—as in the fashion world—and fashion critics are at the ready, without a structured approach, you'll quickly run out of ideas.

 Have you ever wondered how top fashion designers always succeed in creating a collection of collection like a well-oiled clockwork?
 Apparently these exalted people never run out of ideas.